Bradley International Airport Exhibit

 “Secret-keeping eats you up and that leads to self-hatred and then suicide.
 Share what you’re feeling.
 Talk about it.
 Write about it.
 It’s serious, but there is help.”

-Luanne, a best-selling author who uses her voice to advocate on behalf of those living with mental illness, is among the people profiled in the exhibit.
+Luanne, a best-selling author who uses her voice to advocate on behalf of those living with mental health conditions, is among the people profiled in the exhibit.

 Poster in glass case